vitelabs/vite-wiki/docs/tutorial/rule/sbp.md

 ### Stake Rules

-To register a SBP, you need to stake VITE tokens, which can be retrieved back by canceling the SBP eligibility.
-In other words, if you want to maintain SBP qualification, you should have your VITE staked all along.
+To register a SBP, you need to stake VITE tokens, which will be frozen until you cancel the SBP eligibility.
+In other words, if you want to stay as a SBP, you should have enough VITE being staked.

 **Stake Amount：**

 * MainNet：*1,000,000 VITE*
 * TestNet：*500,000 VITE*

-**Stake Time：**
+**Stake Period：**

-The staked VITE for SBP registration cannot be retrieved immediately.
-Actually, the tokens can be retrieved by sending a transaction to **cancel the SBP eligibility** only after **7776000** snapshot blocks (about 3 months).
+Once staked, the VITE tokens for SBP registration cannot be retrieved immediately.
+Actually, staked tokens must be retrieved by sending a transaction to **cancel the SBP eligibility** after at least **7776000** snapshot blocks (about 3 months).

 The *3 months* lock-time is to prevent frequent staking/canceling, which would significantly impact the stability of the entire network.

 ### Registration Logic

 In the traditional DPoS algorithm, the address of the registered delegated node is the address to produce blocks and receive rewards.
-Once a node is registered as delegated node, it obtains the qualification since the time being .
+Once a node is registered as delegated node, it is qualified since the time being .

-In Vite, the address of the registered super node, the address of the block producer, and the address to receive rewards can be three different addresses.
-After a node has registered as a super node, if it sends a transaction to **cancel stake**, it will lose the super node qualification.
+In Vite system, the address who registers the super node, the address of block producer, and the address to receive rewards can be 3 different addresses.
+If a registered super node sends a transaction to **cancel stake**, it will be removed from the super node list after confirmed.

-In the registration process, the staker sends a **SBP registration** transaction (actually calls the built-in contract), when the transaction is received by the built-in contract, the registration is complete after the receive transaction is confirmed by the snapshot chain.
+In the registration process, the staker sends a **SBP registration** transaction to the built-in contract.
+After the corresponding response is confirmed by the snapshot chain, the registration is complete.

 #### Parameters

 * **SBP Address**: The address used to produce snapshot blocks.
-This can be the address of the node who starts **SBP Registration**.
-However, it is recommended to generate a new address on the SBP server and then use this address as the SBP address, so that even if the server is hacked, the stake address is secure.
+This can be the same address of the node who starts **SBP Registration**.
+However, it is recommended to generate a new SBP address on the SBP server, so that even if the server is hacked, the SBP staker address is secure.
-SBP address can be updated by sending a transaction that **modifies registration information** by the staker.
+SBP address can be changed by sending a transaction to **update registration information** by the staker.

 * **SBP Name**: 1-40 characters, including Chinese and English, numbers, underscores and dots.
 Duplicated names are not allowed.
 SBP name is used in voting.